cs2340-group-39/project-1/README.md

 To setup this project, first ensure you have `python`, `node`, `npm`, and `npx` installed and in your PATH.

 First, cd into backend and create a new virtual environment and install all the requirements in `requirements.txt`.
 The command for this is `python -m venv ./venv`.
-To activate the environement, run `source ./venv/bin/activate` if you are on macOS of Linux or `.\venv\Scripts\actiavte` if you are on Windows To install the requirements, run `pip install -r requirements.txt`.
+To activate the environement, run `source ./venv/bin/activate` if you are on macOS of Linux or `.\venv\Scripts\actiavte` if you are on Windows.
+To install the requirements, run `pip install -r requirements.txt`.

 Second, cd out of backend and then into frontend and run `npm install`.
 Once this command finishes, a new directory called `node_modules` should appear.
 This is the equivalent of `venv` for javascript and typescript